ArcherInfotechInhouseTraining/ArcherCodingClub/Saurabh Upase/Day1_25_09_24/README.md

 ## DAY 1 25/9/24

+  -I  this problem telling how to reach the last element in the array your work is find the how many jumps requried to reach last element -In this problem, I take 2 loops for interation and compare the 1 loop elements to second loop

   - I  this problem telling how to reach the last element in the array your work is find the how many jumps requried to reach last element